GouniManikumar12/aip-spec/QUICK_START.md

 ### 🎉 Success!

-Your AMXP specification repository is now:
+Your AIP specification repository is now:

 - ✅ Version controlled with Git
 - ✅ Hosted on GitHub